 Have you been daydreaming of far-off places and yearning to pack your bags for a globetrotting experience?
 Look no further for unique destinations that will make you feel like you’re traveling the world without leaving New York State.
 New York’s diversity is rooted in its immigrant history, with people from many different cultures calling the state home and creating attractions to remind them of where they came from—from traditional Chinese and Japanese gardens to inviting Scottish inns to restaurants with Senegalese and Mexican flavors.
 Ready to get exploring?
-Remember to stay as local as possible and keep six feet apart from others not in your party and wear a mask or face covering.
+Remember to social distance and wear a mask as required by state guidelines.
 Call ahead and check websites and social media to make sure attractions are open and available.
-Be advised that New York has a travel advisory in effect, which requires travelers from non-contiguous states to quarantine for 10 days upon entering New York State.
-Travelers may undergo COVID testing to test out.
-For more details, see the guidelines for the travel advisory here.
-Most attractions are operating with capacity restrictions and require advance ticketing or reservations, so plan before you go.
+Be advised that New York has a travel advisory in effect.

 Credit: Courtesy of North Shore Land Alliance